12 Most Prominent and Popular Festivals Of Nepal

 Janai Purnima 15th August 2019

 Janai Purnima is the festival when the Brahmin and Chettri men change their Janai (sacred thread) after bathing in a river in Nepal.
 It is also known as Raksha Bandhan, where sisters pray for the long life of their brothers.
-It usually takes place during early August.
+It usually takes place in early August.

 Teej 1st September 2019